Nervosys/Botnix/botnix/doc/manual/contributing-to-this-manual.chapter.md

 # Contributing to this manual {#chap-contributing}

-The sources of the Botnix manual are in the [nixos/doc/manual](https://github.com/nervosys/Botnix/tree/master/nixos/doc/manual) subdirectory of the [Nixpkgs](https://github.com/nervosys/Botnix) repository.
+The sources of the Botnix manual are in the [nixos/doc/manual](https://github.com/nervosys/Botnix/tree/master/nixos/doc/manual) subdirectory of the [Botpkgs](https://github.com/nervosys/Botnix) repository.
-This manual uses the [Nixpkgs manual syntax](https://nixos.org/manual/nixpkgs/unstable/#sec-contributing-markup).
+This manual uses the [Botpkgs manual syntax](https://nixos.org/manual/nixpkgs/unstable/#sec-contributing-markup).

 You can quickly check your edits with the following: